 The Filter-While-You-Type fields appear as a row of blank fields at the top of the list.
-These fields allow you to filter the items that appear in the list.
+These fields let you filter the items that appear in the list.

 The list is dynamically updated as you select each filter.
-For each filter, you must make a selection from a drop-down menu or type text to match against.
+For each filter, you must make a selection from a dropdown menu or type text to match against.
 SL1 will search for entries that match the text, including partial matches.
 Text matches are not case-sensitive, and you can use special characters in each text field.